abs-tudelft/sbd/src/introduction/index.md

 The priority of this lab is to allow you to achieve all learning objectives of the course.
-This becomes less boring and more effective if we do not choose the assignments to be completely abstract and detached from reality (e.g. when we ask you to join datasat A with fields W and X to dataset B with fields Y and Z, without any further context).
+This becomes less boring and more effective if we do not choose the assignments to be completely abstract and detached from reality (e.g. when we ask you to join data set A with fields W and X to dataset B with fields Y and Z, without any further context).
 The priority of this lab is not to teach you about earth sciences or policymaking.
 The contents of this lab manual may include oversimplifications of these subjects in order to allow us to achieve the